Kong/docs.konghq.com/app/gateway-oss/2.4.x/pdk/kong.service.request.md

 ### kong.service.request.set_path(path)

 Sets the path component for the request to the service.

+ The input accepts any valid *normalized* URI (including UTF-8 characters) and this API will perform necessary escaping according to the RFC to make the request valid.

-It is not normalized in any way and should **not** include the querystring.
+ Input should **not** include the querystring.

 **Phases**